My Al Capone Museum | home

 Click on photo to see short clip of Al Capone saying something to his entourage.
 Capone does not swear as he is mindful of Mae Capone's presence.
 Can you guess what he is saying?

 It was at first difficult to make out what Al was saying because the film is playing at an original fast frame rate due to the type of camera.
 Using a program I slowed down the rate to a normal and at a slower 14.99 frames per second.
 I replayed it around a hundred times and it revealed that

 " The guy with the binoculars is looking at us guys!"

 Capone at play!

-Al Capone enjoying exercise and boxing practice at his Miami Beach home in 1928.
+Al Capone enjoying exercise and boxing practice at the Miami Beach Roney Plaza Casino January 1928.

 This story of Al being out and about town spending money while claiming no income started even before the St. Valentine's Day Massacre of 1929.
 Authorities want to question Capone on various crimes in Chicago.
 One example is that Capone friend and acquaintance Pasqualino Lolordo is murdered in his home.
 Capone's presence is first requested January 12- 20, 1929.
 Capone tells his lawyers to relate to the court that he is very ill with pneumonia.

 The St. Valentine's day massacre occurs in Chicago on February 14, 1929.
 (See Massacre)

 Things are now heating up even more in Chicago.